DBIA2023/DecodingBiasesinAI_grp5/README.md

 |-----------|--------------------|-------------|
 |   0.324   |        0.273       |    6.308    |

-- *, **, *** indicates significance of 90%, 95%, and 99% respectively
-- Standard error reported in brackets
+*, **, *** indicates significance of 90%, 95%, and 99% respectively, standard error reported in brackets
 **Table 4: Regression Analysis of Score for Dataset 4 (University Variation)**

 </div>